Rethinking brand health

 A brand’s health starts on the inside.
 It combines components of governance and the evolution capabilities over time to scale brand.
 Seeing the landscape of brand governance from an internal perspective helps brand managers lobby for budgets, build long term plans, and address short term issues.

-If you have questions on how to score your internal brand, please contact Greg Silverman, our Executive Director of Digital at email@example.com.
+If you have questions on how to score your internal brand, please contact Angelique Bolding at email@example.com.

-Stay tuned for Your Brand Scorecard: Part 2, in which we will dive into more ways to measure your brand’s health and the steps to improve it.
+In Your Brand Scorecard: Part 2, we dive into more ways to measure your brand’s health and steps to improve it.